yohanis-tadese/My-Development-Setup/README.md

-# VS Code setup used in the course
+# VS Code setup used in the development

 I show how to set up VS Code with these themes, extensions and settings in the first section of the course, in lectures **Setting Up Our Code Editor** and **Installing Additional VS Code Extensions**.
 But for your convenience, here is a quick list of everything you need in order to set up VS Code to follow the course.